Afzal-KSL/Royal-Rental/README.md

 Users can rent their things and borrow other things without any mediator or charges.
 They can also track their products.

+Software Used: Android Studio

+Language: Java + XML

+For Local Storage: SQLite

+For Cloud Storage: Firebase

+For Map Integration: Open Street Map(Open Source) and Google Map to fetch current location.

 # A few Screenshots:

 1.A Simple Login Page and Reset Password via Email.